 Search the Special Collections and Archives Portal

-UNLV Libraries Collection of Tropicana Resorts Publicity and Press Materials (MS-01006)
+UNLV Libraries Collection of Tropicana Resorts Publicity, Press, and Audiovisual Materials (MS-01006)

 Abstract

-The UNLV Libraries Collection of Tropicana Resorts Publicity and Press Materials includes equity research reports, press kits, press releases, promotional materials, and newspaper and magazine clippings for Tropicana Las Vegas in Las Vegas, Nevada, and Tropicana Atlantic City in Atlantic City, New Jersey, dating from 1958 to 2010.
+The UNLV Libraries Collection of Tropicana Resorts Publicity, Press, and Audiovisual Materials (approximately 1958-2010) includes equity research reports, press kits, press releases, promotional materials, audiovisual items, and newspaper clippings for the Tropicana Hotel in Las Vegas, Nevada, as well as the Tropicana Atlantic City in Atlantic City, New Jersey.

 Finding Aid PDF